-Landmark research funded by the Wallace Foundation has found "virtually no documented instances of troubled schools being turned around without intervention by a powerful leader," and the School Leader Recruitment and Support Program is the only federal program specifically focused on investing in evidence-based, locally driven strategies to strengthen school leadership in high-need schools.
+Restore funding for the School Leader Recruitment and Support Program evidence-based, locally driven strategies to strengthen school leadership in high-need schools.
 A seven-year study of school districts that created pipelines to develop school leaders saw increasing gains in student achievement over time, showing how a sustained initiative can demonstrate positive effects on student learning.